- Code PSYC3015

 Upon successful completion, students will have the knowledge and skills to:

-- Describe the fundamental concepts and major themes in visual and cognitive neuroscience, and the theories and methods that have been used to address these.
+- Describe the fundamental concepts and major themes in visual and cognitive neuroscience, and articulate the theories and scientific approaches that have been used to address these, and their implications.

-- Compare and contrast particular approaches to studying visual and cognitive neuroscience in light of their use to answer a particular research question.
+- Compare and contrast particular approaches to studying vision and cognition (including behavioural, neuropsychological, and neuroimaging) in light of their use to answer a particular research question.

-- Apply critical analysis skills to design and evaluate research studies and their conclusions.
+- Apply critical analysis skills to evaluate relevant research studies and conclusions.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.